Glossary

 Applicable Laws

-Federal, state, and local statutes, regulations, case law, and other legal binding authority that may govern the actuarial work being performed.
-(ASOP No. 2)
+Federal, state, and local statutes, regulations, case law, and other binding authority that may govern analysis of insurer cash flows.
+(ASOP No. 7)

 Appointed Actuary

-Any individual who is appointed or retained in accordance with the requirements set forth by applicable law.
-(ASOP No. 22)
+Any individual who is appointed or retained in accordance with the requirements set forth in the model NAIC Actuarial Opinion and Memorandum Regulation.
+(ASOP No. 40)

 Appraisal Dates